turingschool/front-end-curriculum/lessons/unit-testing-react.md

 ### Testing for dynamic changes

-In the image above, the component changes visually based on whether or not the grocery item has been starred or purchased.
+When you're testing your components, you're mainly testing presentation logic.
+Given our UI will change based on application data (our component props), we'll want to make sure we have tests for any conditional logic or dynamic changes.
+For example, our grocery component changes visually based on whether or not the grocery item has been starred or purchased.

 We could start out with a simple test to see if it has the appropriate class if it's starred.